ipfs/ipfs-blog/src/_blog/2023-04-mutli-gateway-browser-client.md

 ## Bottom Line

-So, in the end, the user gets to treat ipfs:// links to snapshotted data like any other link, gets the result in a reasonable timeframe, and can rely on the data they get back being the correct data, without being very easily tracked.
+So, in the end, the user gets to treat `ipfs://` links to snapshotted data like any other link, gets the result in a reasonable timeframe, and can rely on the data they get back being the correct data.

 ipns:// URIs of the DNSLink variety rely only on DNS being accurate.